GPTEval: A Survey on Assessments of ChatGPT and GPT-4: Scientific Knowledge

 \subsection{Natural Science}

-\paragraph{Physics.} ChatGPT was evaluated as if it is a college student who needs to finish homework, clicker questions, programming exercises, and exams in the first-year Calculus-based Physics~\citep{kortemeyer2023could}.
+\textbf{Physics.} ChatGPT was evaluated as if it is a college student who needs to finish homework, clicker questions, programming exercises, and exams in the first-year Calculus-based Physics~\citep{kortemeyer2023could}.
 Overall, ChatGPT achieved 53.05\% after weighing different testing modules.
 This score met the minimum requirement for course credit, yet it adversely affected the overall grade-point average, falling below the necessary threshold for graduation.
 ChatGPT showed outstanding performance in clicker and programming questions, achieving scores higher than 90\%.
 However, its performance in homework and exams was subpar.
 Additionally, ChatGPT's mathematical difficulties in the field of physics lowered its overall score.

-\paragraph{Chemistry.}~\citet{clark2023investigating} asked ChatGPT to finish two real chemistry exams with closed- and open-response questions.
+\textbf{Chemistry.}~\citet{clark2023investigating} asked ChatGPT to finish two real chemistry exams with closed- and open-response questions.
 44\% closed-response questions were correctly answered by ChatGPT, although this is lower than the student average score (69\%).
 Conversely, when it came to open-response questions, ChatGPT's performance was even lower than that of the least successful student.

-\paragraph{Medicine.}~\citet{gilson2023does,kung2023performance} showed that ChatGPT achieved college student level on the United States Medical Licensing Examination (USMLE). \citet{antaki2023evaluating} found ChatGPT yielded low accuracy on neuro-ophthalmology and high accuracy on general medicine, indicating it had not grasped specialized medical knowledge well. \citet{hirosawa2023diagnostic} examined ChatGPT's diagnosis with 30 clinical vignettes, showing that the rate of top-10 differential suggestions covering the correct diagnosis reached 93.3\%, while the accuracy of top-1 suggestions was just 53.3\% (physicians were 93.3\%). \citet{rao2023assessing} suggested that ChatGPT achieved an impressive final diagnosis accuracy (76.9\%), while its initial diagnosis accuracy was just 60.3\%.
+\textbf{Medicine.}~\citet{gilson2023does,kung2023performance} showed that ChatGPT achieved college student level on the United States Medical Licensing Examination (USMLE). \citet{antaki2023evaluating} found ChatGPT yielded low accuracy on neuro-ophthalmology and high accuracy on general medicine, indicating it had not grasped specialized medical knowledge well. \citet{hirosawa2023diagnostic} examined ChatGPT's diagnosis with 30 clinical vignettes, showing that the rate of top-10 differential suggestions covering the correct diagnosis reached 93.3\%, while the accuracy of top-1 suggestions was just 53.3\% (physicians were 93.3\%). \citet{rao2023assessing} suggested that ChatGPT achieved an impressive final diagnosis accuracy (76.9\%), while its initial diagnosis accuracy was just 60.3\%. \citet{mehnen2023chatgpt} analyzed ChatGPT and GPT-4 diagnoses by 40 common and 10 rare clinical vignettes.
+They found that GPT-4 achieved 100\% accuracy on the common cases within three possible diagnostic suggestions.
+ChatGPT reached about 95\% with the same number of suggested diagnoses.